tensory/HowToGit/README.md

 So what now?
 I'm at a fork in the road.
 I have a choice of ways I could get the work onto Github.
 My method depends on whether I am working with other people.

-If I am working with others, we all make a rule that nobody commits code to "master" without allowing someone else to take a look and approve it.
+If I am working with others, we all agree that nobody commits code to "master" without allowing someone else to take a look and approve it.
 Not all working groups do this, but it's considered a best practice for code quality and general politeness.
 Going this route, I would merge through a Github pull request.

 If I'm just working by myself, I can merge my changes directly into my local "master" and then push "master" to Github.